-If the refrigerator was manually set for gas operation during the journey: Switch off the refrigerator in the petrol station area or change over to 12 V operation.
+If the refrigerator was manually set for gas operation during the journey: switch off the refrigerator in the petrol station area or change over to 12 V operation.

-If the refrigerator was operated in the automatic mode during the journey (only in the case of the AES version) and the stop for filling the tank takes longer than 15 minutes: switch off the refrigerator.
-Otherwise, the AES will automatically change over to gas operation 15 minutes after stopping the vehicle engine.
+If the refrigerator was operated in the automatic mode during the journey and the stop for filling the tank takes longer than 15 minutes: switch off the refrigerator.
+Otherwise, the refrigerator will automatically change over to gas operation 15 minutes after stopping the vehicle engine.